 1 tsp Vanilla Extract

 Whisk together the desiccate coconut, almond meal (or semolina, which ever you are using) and baking powder.
 Set aside.

-In a whisk together the oil, powdered sugar & salt.
+In a mixing bowl, whisk together the oil, powdered sugar & salt.
 Add eggs and whisk again.
-Add orange blossom water, marmalade and vanilla extract and whisk to incorporate.
+Add orange blossom water, (you can add a tablespoon or two of marmalade if you don’t have orange blossom water) and vanilla extract and whisk to incorporate.

 Add the dry ingredients and mix them well using hands.
 Cover the bowl and set aside the dough for 10 minutes.

 Preheat the oven (at 180 degree C) at this point.

 Line a baking sheet with parchment paper.
 Take walnut sized cookie dough.
 Moisten your hands with orange blossom water and give round shape to the dough.
 Roll in the powdered sugar and place it on the baking sheet.

 Repeat with the rest of the dough, keeping a little distance between the cookie dough on the sheet since it will spread a little when baking.